yasaminashoori/JavaScript-Course/englishCourse/README.md

 ### 3. Values and Variables:

-Only Numbers, Letters, Underscore and dollar sign are allowed but not the Numbers at the first of vars.
+Only Numbers, Letters, Underscore, and dollar signs are allowed but not the Numbers at the first of vars.

-The names should be descriptive so we can undresrtand them better.
+The names should be descriptive so we can understand them better.

 Value